Hemiplegia caused by inadvertent intra-carotid infusion of total parenteral nutrition | Canada Hyperbarics Skip to main content

 What They Found

 The patient developed sudden weakness on one side of her body (hemiplegia) and a seizure.
-Brain imaging confirmed an ischemic stroke in her frontal lobe and putamen due to the accidental arterial infusion.
+Brain imaging confirmed an ischaemic stroke in her frontal lobe and putamen due to the accidental arterial infusion.
 Her weakness improved following hyperbaric oxygen treatment.

 Canadian Relevance